-Since 2016, the British team has competed at the forefront of a hugely competitive LMP3 field in the ELMS and Michelin Le Mans Cup.
+Since 2016, RLR MSport has competed at the forefront of a hugely competitive LMP3 field in the ELMS and Michelin Le Mans Cup.

 Its maiden LMP3 season was blighted by inconsistency, but that preceded a fruitful 2017 campaign, the highlight of which was perhaps the third place it achieved in the Le Mans 24 Hours-supporting ‘Road to Le Mans’ race at France’s legendary Circuit de la Sarthe.